• ResizedImage34068 ptv

 Metro Trains

-Melbourne suburban rail network has 15 electric train lines services and one diesel services stretching across the entire Melbourne area.
-The 15 electric train lines and Frankston to Stony Point Diesel service are operated by a company called Metro Melbourne.
+Melbourne's suburban rail network comprises 15 electric train line services and one diesel service that stretches across the city.
+These 15 electric train lines, along with the Frankston to Stony Point Diesel service, are operated by Metro Melbourne.
 Timetables Click Here

 tram23